InfoTech/css/README.md

 ### Formatting

 * Use soft tabs (2 spaces) for indentation
-* Prefer dashes over camelCasing in class names.
+* Prefer dashes over camelCasing in class names
-* Do not use ID selectors
+* Use ID selectors sparingly (see [ID Selectors](#id-selectors))
-* When using multiple selectors in a rule declaration, give each selector its own line.
+* When using multiple selectors in a rule declaration, put all selectors on the same line
 * Put a space before the opening brace `{` in rule declarations
-* In properties, put a space after, but not before, the `:` character.
+* In properties, put a space after, but not before, the `:` character
 * Put closing braces `}` of rule declarations on a new line
 * Put blank lines between rule declarations